Upravit

 Follow these steps to create and import a solution file:

-1. Create a new folder named Solutions inside the LinearInputControl folder and navigate into the folder.
+1. Create a new folder named Solutions inside the LinearInputControl folder and go to the new folder.

 mkdir Solutions